-- b.
-A bulkhead is defined as a transverse panel that is a separator or step between the driver's compartment and the engine or main luggage area. - c.
+- a.
+No part of the original outside bodywork between the original passenger compartment fore and aft bulkheads, such as rocker panels, floor pan, or frame, shall have reduced thickness or be replaced with lighter material. - A bulkhead is defined as a transverse panel that is a separator or step between the driver's compartment and the engine or main luggage area. - c.
 In cars where a rear luggage compartment is not totally closed off from the passenger compartment, the base of the floor pan step or base of a part-height panel that would limit rearward travel of the rearmost of seat bottoms is the rear bulkhead point.
 If there are built-in seat track catches or stops, they are assumed disabled for this definition of travel. - d.
 Heavier gauge material repairs or heavier replacement sections are all allowed as long as they closely resemble the original. - e.
 No removal of the interior sides of the pillars or tub to leave just an outer shell. - f.
 Interior storage compartment doors, luggage/trunk compartment panels, parcel shelves may be modified or removed. - g.
 Wheel wells and bulkheads are open to modification as long as the driver is protected from fire and debris. - h.
 Floor pan width must match or exceed that between the insides of the original rockers.
 Length must be matched between the original passenger compartment bulkhead locations.
 Floor pan is defined in Section 12, Floor Pan.
 Longitudinal structure such as rockers may not cover or overlap the floor pan width.
 The full standard floor pan width or greater must be visible when viewed from directly above for at least the length of the door openings.
-The floor pan may only be cut for drivetrain/exhaust/tire/suspension clearance. - i.
-Tunnels and other vertical floor pan features, as defined in Section 12, Floor Pan, are included as part of the floor pan of a Stock Tub and shall be at least the original size.
-They can be longer, wider, and taller. - j.
+The floor pan may only be cut for drivetrain/exhaust/tire/suspension clearance. - Tunnels and other vertical floor pan features, as defined in Section 12, Floor Pan, are included as part of the floor pan of a Stock Tub and shall be at least the original size.
+They can be longer, wider, and taller - j.
 No car of any sort with a floor pan less than 37" (94.0 cm) wide for front-engine cars or less than 42" (106.7 cm) wide for mid- and rearengine cars shall be allowed in DM or EM. - k.
 A Stock Tub car over 93" (236.2 cm) in wheelbase may change its wheelbase and remain a Stock Tub car if the stock rear bulkhead location and floor pan length are retained.